Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Related Works

 \subsection{Monocular Height Estimation}

-Monocular height estimation is the process of predicting height values from single optical images.
-Early works explicitly exploit shadows as cues to infer the heights of ground objects \cite{izadi2012}.
-However, they are restricted to cases when shadows are clearly seen in the images, and therefore do not perform well in dense urban areas.
-As deep learning has achieved state-of-the-art performance in many tasks, deep learning-based monocular height estimation methods stand out due to their flexibility and capability.
+Monocular height estimation predicts height values from single optical images.
+Early approaches explicitly utilized shadows as cues \citep{izadi2012}, but their reliance on visible shadows limits applicability in dense urban areas.
+With deep learning, methods based on neural networks have become dominant due to their flexibility and superior performance.

-Monocular height estimation, in the context of this work, refers to pixel-wise height estimation methods, which estimate a height value for each pixel.
-It requires neural networks for dense predictions.
-For this purpose, fully convolutional neural networks (FCNs) could be utilized.
+Here, monocular height estimation denotes pixel-wise height prediction, where a height value is estimated for each pixel.
+This requires neural networks for dense predictions, e.g., fully convolutional neural networks (FCNs).
+General FCNs such as U-Net \citep{ronneberger2015} and SegNet \citep{badrinarayanan2017} can be adapted for this purpose by omitting the final activation layer.
+These encoder-decoder structures reconstruct outputs matching the input resolution, incorporating enhancements such as skip connections that fuse low- and high-level features.

-On the one hand, many universal FCNs \cite{ronneberger2015,badrinarayanan2017,baheti2020} can be adopted by removing the final activation layer to produce continuous-valued outputs.
-These FCNs mainly follow an encoder-decoder design, enabling the output to have the same size as that of the input.
-For example, U-Net \cite{ronneberger2015}, originally proposed for biomedical image segmentation, is one of the most popular FCNs, where several skip connections efficiently fuse features from the encoders and decoders.

-On the other hand, some neural networks are specifically designed for monocular height estimation \cite{mou2018,amirkolaee2019,xing2021,chen2023e,srivastava2017,paoletti2021}.
-For example, Mou and Zhu \cite{mou2018} proposed one of the pioneering neural networks for monocular height estimation.
-It is a lightweight encoder-decoder network with one skip connection to enable low-level feature fusion in the prediction.
-Amirkolaee \textit{et al.} \cite{amirkolaee2019} designed a network based on U-Net with upsampling blocks and multi-level feature fusion.
-Xing \textit{et al.} \cite{xing2021} proposed the PLNet with the gated feature aggregation module (GFAM) and the progressive refine model (PRM).
-Chen \textit{et al.} \cite{chen2023e} proposed HTC-DC Net, following the novel classification-regression paradigm, inspired by \cite{bhat2021}.
-The network is enhanced via a head-tail cut (HTC) and distribution-based constraints (DC).
-Additionally, there have been many attempts to introduce auxiliary tasks, in addition to height predictions, through multi-task learning \cite{srivastava2017}, and to exploit generative methods such as generative adversarial networks (GAN) \cite{paoletti2021}.
+Simultaneously, several networks have been specifically designed for monocular height estimation \citep{srivastava2017,mou2018,amirkolaee2019,xing2021,paoletti2021,chen2023e}. \citet{mou2018} proposed one of the pioneering lightweight encoder-decoder networks featuring a single skip connection for low-level feature fusion. \citet{amirkolaee2019} extended the U-Net architecture with upsampling blocks and multi-level feature fusion. \citet{xing2021} introduced PLNet, which features gated feature aggregation and progressive refinement modules. \citet{chen2023e} proposed HTC-DC Net, adopting a classification-regression paradigm inspired by \citet{bhat2021}, and enhanced via head-tail cut (HTC) and distribution-based constraints (DC).
+Multi-task learning \citep{srivastava2017} and generative adversarial training \citep{paoletti2021} have also been explored.